oklabflensburg/open-data-api/SETUP.md

 ### Prerequisites

-Ensure the database and Python environment are set up as described in the **Insert Municipality Keys** section.
+Ensure the database and Python environment are set up as described in the **Insert Municipality numbers** section.

 ### Steps